Who We Are

 • The long-term goal is to service all 52.5 miles of singletrack trails at Mount Diablo State Park on a 7-to-8-year cycle.

-The long-term achievement of the 2016 RTMP’s three main trail goals stands to establish Mount Diablo State Park as a beacon for balancing conservation and recreation interests.
+We believe the long-term achievement of the 2016 RTMP’s trail goals can establish Mount Diablo State Park as a beacon for balancing conservation and recreation interests.

 Select the link to learn more about the RTMP: 2016 RTMP Hyperlink